 Because simple interest is amortized, you’ll be paying more in interest than principal at the start of your loan.
 But as you pay down your principal amount, the less interest you pay, until your payments go more towards principal than they do interest.
 However, monthly payments remain the same.

 Anyone with a simple interest loan can reduce the interest they’ll have to pay by contributing a little extra towards the principal whenever possible.

-If you do choose a simple interest loan, be sure to carefully consider the length of your loan.
-While longer loans will net you a smaller monthly cost, less money will go towards the principal, and thus you’ll end up paying more in the long run.
+If you do choose a simple interest loan, be sure to consider the length of your loan carefully.
+While longer loans will net you a smaller monthly bill, less money will go toward the principal, and thus you’ll end up paying more in the long run.

 Pre-computed interest loans much more resemble a personal or fixed-rate loan.
 Instead of a more dynamic interest-principal ratio, buyers are required to stick to a fixed payment schedule.

 Your monthly payments are allocated toward interest and principal at a fixed, ongoing ratio.
 While pre-computed interest loans can seem like the most secure choice, they don’t make as much sense for someone who wants the ability to pay off their car early.